kra-mo/cartridges/README.md

 1. Download [GNOME Builder](https://flathub.org/apps/details/org.gnome.Builder).
 2. Click "Clone Repository" with `https://github.com/kra-mo/game-shelf.git` as the URL.
 3. Click on the build button (hammer) at the top.
-4. Install `org.gnome.Platform` from the [gnome-nightly repository](https://wiki.gnome.org/Apps/Nightly) if needed.

 ## Installation

+### Latest Build From GitHub Actions
+1. Install `org.gnome.Platform` from the [gnome-nightly repository](https://wiki.gnome.org/Apps/Nightly) if needed.
+2. Download the artifact from the latest workflow run.
+3. Decompress the archive.
+4. Install it via GNOME Software or `flatpak install hu.kramo.Cartridges.flatpak`.

 ### From Releases
 1. Install `org.gnome.Platform` from the [gnome-nightly repository](https://wiki.gnome.org/Apps/Nightly) if needed.